Klipper3d/klipper/docs/BLTouch.md

 set_position_z: 0.0
 ```

-It's important that the upwards movement is high enough, so that the
+It's important that the initial Z upwards movement in the
-probe or the nozzle don't hit any binder clips, even if the probe pin
+homing_override is high enough that the probe doesn't hit anything
-happens to be in it's lowest state.
+even if the probe pin happens to be in its lowest state.

 Initial tests
 =============

-Before moving on, verify that the BLTouch is mounted at the correct
+Before moving on, verify that the BL-Touch is mounted at the correct
 height, the pin should be roughly 2 mm above the nozzle when retracted

-When you turn on the printer, the BLTouch probe should perform a
+When you turn on the printer, the BL-Touch probe should perform a
 self-test and move the pin up and down a couple of times.
 Once the
 self-test is completed, the pin should be retracted and the red LED on
 the probe should be lit.
 If there are any errors, for example the